mstark/eve_open_api/docs/IndustryApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
+  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+A 304 will be returned if this matches the current ETag
-  include_completed: false, # BOOLEAN | Whether retrieve completed industry jobs as well
+  include_completed: false, # BOOLEAN | Whether to retrieve completed corporation industry jobs.
+Only includes jobs from the past 90 days
-  page: 1, # Integer | Which page of results to return
+  page: 1 # Integer | Which page of results to return
-  token: "token_example", # String | Access token to use if unable to set a header
+  token: "token_example" # String | Access token to use if unable to set a header }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin
   #List corporation industry jobs
-  result = api_instance.get_corporations_corporation_id_industry_jobs(corporation_id, , opts)
+  result = api_instance.get_corporations_corporation_id_industry_jobs(corporation_id, opts)
   p result
 rescue EVEOpenAPI::ApiError => e
   puts "Exception when calling IndustryApi->get_corporations_corporation_id_industry_jobs: #{e}"